PSPDFKit/react-native/ios/Experimental_Mac_Catalyst_Support.md

 3. Step into your newly created app folder: `cd YourApp`
 4. Install `react-native-pspdfkit` from GitHub: `yarn add github:PSPDFKit/react-native`
 5. Install all the dependencies for the project: `yarn install`.
 (Because of a [bug](https://github.com/yarnpkg/yarn/issues/2165) you may need to clean `yarn`'s cache with `yarn cache clean` before.)
-6. Open `ios/Podile` in a text editor: `open ios/Podfile`, update the platform to iOS 11, and add the CocoaPods URLs.
+6. Open `ios/Podile` in a text editor: `open ios/Podfile`, update the platform to iOS 11, and add the CocoaPods URLs:

 ```diff
 - platform :ios, '9.0'